dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 0 (>= 0), that will always evaluate to true for precipitation.
 Consider using strictly greater-than 0 (>0) instead.

-**Q. Grid_Stat - How do I use Neighborhood Methods to Compute Fraction Skill Score**
+**Q. Grid-Stat - How do I use Neighborhood Methods to Compute Fraction Skill Score**

 A.